Vasectomy Specialist

 Epididymovasostomy (EV)

-If there is absence of sperm from the vas deferens during surgery, your doctor performs an epididymovasostomy.
+If there is an absence of sperm from the vas deferens during surgery, your doctor will perform an epididymovasostomy.
 This is an even more complex procedure, and there is a decreased chance of natural conception if EV is required.
-Your physician opens and compresses your epididymal tube to collect fluid to test for sperm.
-Your doctor reattaches your epididymal tube to the vas deferens using a high-powered surgical microscope and microscopic sutures.

 A vasectomy is a minimally invasive procedure that blocks your vas deferens and prevents sperm from mixing into your ejaculate, providing permanent birth control for men.
 The procedure does not affect the penis or sexual health but eliminates the possibility of pregnancy.
 Urology of Greater Atlanta offers two types of vasectomy procedures: incision and no-scalpel.